sadlerjames/dashboard-template/README.md

-# Dashboard - Node and Vue
+# Dashboard Template - Node and Vue
 This is a Node and Vue powered dashboard that consists of a Login and Signup form as well as a dashboard for the user to interact with.
 The purpose of this is just a template that can be used in other projects.